geotracsystems/postgresql-32bit/README.md

-# m0elnx/postgresql-32bit
+# geotracsystems/postgresql-32bit
-This is a fork of sameersbn/postgresql (as of 9.4-18) that has been modified to run on a 32-bit environment.
+This is a fork of m0elnx/postgresql-32bit, fork of sameersbn/postgresql (as of 9.4-18) that has been modified to run on a 32-bit environment, and rolled back to postgres 9.2.
 The documentation provided by sameersbn/postgresql still applies.

 - [Introduction](#introduction)
   - [Contributing](#contributing)